Adaptive Strategies for Pension Fund Management: Introduction

-\Cref{sc:numericalresults} summarizes numerical results.
-Because our goal is to showcase the power of including adaptable features, we simulate four policies, each with an increasing degree of flexibility.
-The numerical results show that by including a small amount of flexibility, there is a substantial reduction in the cost to run the pension plan as well as a substantial decrease in the probability of defaulting.
+In \cref{sc:numericalresults}, our numerical results show that by including a small amount of flexibility, there is a substantial reduction in the cost to run the pension plan as well as a substantial decrease in the probability of defaulting.

-\section{Related work}
+\subsection{Related work}